zoekirsh/ruby-basics-assessment-newsletter/README.md

 Read these instructions carefully.
 They describe the code you'll be working with and what you need to do.

 At the bottom of this file is the rubric used to evaluate your submission.
 You do not need to get everything right.
-Focus on getting each piece of code to work rather than writing partial solutions to each.
+Focus on getting each piece of code to work instead of writing partial solutions for each task.

 ## Introduction